Design and implement a flexible VPC on AWS

 Avoiding overlap clearly reduces the size of a VPC, so let's have a look at some figures to have an idea of what we can create.

-If we assign to each account a CIDR 10.X.0.0/16, with X being a number assigned to the specific account, we can create up to 256 different accounts (from 10.0.0.0/16 to 10.255.0.0/16).
-Out of an abundance of caution we might reserve the first 10 CIDRs for future use and internal needs, which leaves us with 246 non-overlapping CIDRs (from 10.10.0.0/16 to 10.255.0.0/16).
+).
 This means that we have space for several combinations of product/environment, for example we might have up to 41 products with 6 environments each or 30 products with 8 environments each (with leftovers).

 Since at the moment we have 3 products with 4 environments each, this choice looks reasonable.
-At the same time, a /16 CIDR grants us space for 216 (65536) resources, which again looks more than enough to host a standard web application.
+At the same time, a /16

-Assignment plan
+Assignment plan¶

 To simplify the schema, let's grant space for 20 products and group CIDRs by environment.
 This means we will have 20 CIDRs for Live environments, 20 for Staging, and so on.
 The assignment plan is then